Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: Pseudocode of algorithms

-The non-iterative model construction can be formulated as a standard regression problem in machine learning.
+The noniterative model construction can be formulated as a standard regression problem in machine learning.
 In principle, techniques such as grid search are required to identify the optimal hyperparameters for the model.
 However, we do not delve into these details in this paper.
 We present the pseudocode of the FMQUBOS regression algorithm in Algorithm~\ref{alg:fmquboex2}, where both training and test data are provided as input.
 To investigate the impact of training data size and the number of slack variables, we run Algorithm~\ref{alg:fmquboex2} multiple times using different parameter settings.
-The corresponding pseudocode for this multi-run experimental setup is shown in Algorithm~\ref{alg:fmquboex3}.
-The numerical results reported in this paper are based on Algorithm~\ref{alg:fmquboex3}, with implementation details provided in Section~\ref{sec:results}.
+The corresponding pseudocode for this multirun experimental setup is shown in Algorithm~\ref{alg:fmquboex3}.
+The numerical results reported in this paper are based on Algorithm~\ref{alg:fmquboex3}, with implementation details provided in Sec.~\ref{sec:results}.

-In fact, both Algorithm~\ref{alg:fmqubo}, proposed by Kitai et al., and the algorithms introduced in this paper — including Algorithms~\ref{alg:hofmqubo}, \ref{alg:fmquboex}, \ref{alg:fmquboex2}, and \ref{alg:fmquboex3} — can be applied depending on the specific problem at hand and the objectives the user aims to achieve.
+In fact, both Algorithm~\ref{alg:fmqubo}, proposed by Kitai {\it et al}., and the algorithms introduced in this paper—including Algorithms~\labelcref{alg:hofmqubo,alg:fmquboex,alg:fmquboex2,alg:fmquboex3}—can be applied depending on the specific problem at hand and the objectives the user aims to achieve.